 Guaranteed Admission to SDSU for SDCCD Students

 As part of this agreement, guaranteed admission is available each fall for qualified upper-division transfer students from the following SDCCD campuses: City, Mesa, and Miramar Colleges.
-The admission criteria for applicants varies based on your intended major so review the information carefully to ensure you meet the requirements.
+The admission criteria for applicants varies based on the intended major so review the information carefully to ensure you meet the requirements.

-• Applying to an SDSU-approved ADT major
+• Applying to an ADT-approved major at SDSU

 • On track to complete your ADT by the end of the spring semester before you enroll at SDSU

-• Meet the minimum GPA requirement for your major.
-Some majors may require a higher GPA.
+• Meet the minimum GPA requirement for your major (some majors may require a higher GPA)

 • Have completed all major preparation courses by spring